fabbriciocruz/AWS_CLI_Authentication_Methods/Configuring_the_AWS_CLI_to_use_AWS_IAM_Identity_Center.md

 # Configuring the AWS CLI to use AWS IAM Identity Center

-This how-to applies either when you need to access the AWS CodeCommit

 ### Prerequisites
 * The account which will be accessed must have be available in the AWS SSO portal
 <Paste sso portal screenshot>